 - Oral Theophylline

-Although adverse reactions to skin testing are rare, your test will be administered with Dr. Silvers and Vanessa’s presence since occasional reactions may require immediate therapy.
+Although adverse reactions to skin testing are rare, your test will be administered in Dr. Silvers and Vanessa’s presence since occasional reactions may require immediate therapy.
 These reactions may consist of: itchy eyes, nose, or throat; nasal congestion; runny nose; tightness in the throat or chest; increased wheezing; lightheadedness; faintness; nausea and vomiting hives, and generalized itching.

 - Inform us if you are taking Beta-blocker: Lopressor (metoprolol), Coreg (carvedilol), Tenormin (atenolol), some glaucoma eye drops, and some antidepressants or Monoamine oxidase inhibitor.